-Notice to prospective investors in the Dubai international financial centre responsibility for reviewing or verifying any documents in connection with Exempt Offers.
+Notice to prospective investors in the Dubai international financial centre

+This document relates to an Exempt Offer in accordance with the Markets Rules 2012 of the Dubai Financial Services Authority, or DFSA.
+This document is intended for distribution only to persons of a type specified in the Markets Rules 2012 of the DFSA.
+It must not be delivered to, or relied on by, any other person.
+The DFSA has no responsibility for reviewing or verifying any documents in connection with Exempt Offers.
 The DFSA has not approved this prospectus supplement nor taken steps to verify the information set forth herein and has no responsibility for this document.
 The securities to which this document relates may be illiquid and/or subject to restrictions on their resale.
 Prospective purchasers of the securities offered should conduct their own due diligence on the securities.
 If you do not understand the contents of this document you should consult an authorized financial advisor.